-- 1. Obtain all emissions test data (i.e., the number of values and the numerical values of the data set) used to calculate the existing emissions factor.
+1. Obtain all emissions test data (i.e., the number of values and the numerical values of the data set) for the new data set and the data used to calculate the existing emissions factor.
 Include those data values that were previously identified in the emissions factor development for the source type or category as potential outliers.
-The data should represent emissions test values, not test run values. - 2.
-Prepare a null hypothesis that the data sets are from the same distribution (the means of the two sets are equal) and an alternative hypotheses that the data sets are not from the same distribution (the means of the two sets are unequal). - 3.
+The new and existing data should represent average emissions test values, not test run values.
+Calculate the natural log of each value to create the data sets for use in the Student's t-test.

+- 2. Prepare a null hypothesis that the data sets are from the same distribution (the means of the two sets are equal) and an alternative hypotheses that the data sets are not from the same distribution (the means of the two sets are unequal). - 3.
 Conduct a Student's t-test on the data sets assuming unequal variances.
 By assuming an unequal variance, the variance of the data set and the characteristics of equivalency do not need to be determined.
 Calculate the absolute value of the Student's t-test statistic. - 4.
-Find $t{critical}$ values at the 0.05 significance level for the appropriate number of degrees of freedom.
-If the absolute value of the Student's t-test statistic is greater than the $t{critical}$ value, the means are assumed to be unequal (i.e., the data sets should not be combined).
-If the absolute value of the Student's t-test yields a value that is less than or equal to the $t{critical}$ value, the means are assumed to be equal (i.e., the data sets can be combined).
+Find t{critical} values at the 0.05 significance level for the appropriate number of degrees of freedom.
+If the absolute value of the Student's t-test statistic is greater than the t{critical} value, the means are assumed to be unequal (i.e., the data sets should not be combined).
+If the absolute value of the Student's t-test yields a value that is less than or equal to the t{critical} value, the means are assumed to be equal (i.e., the data sets can be combined).